History of paper: Origin

 Paper was used in Central Asia by the 8th century but its origin is not clear.
 According to the 11th century Persian historian, Al-Thaʽālibī, Chinese prisoners captured at the Battle of Talas in 751 introduced paper manufacturing to Samarkand.
 However, there are no contemporary Arab sources for this battle.
 A Chinese prisoner, Du Huan, who later returned to China reported weavers, painters, goldsmiths, and silversmiths among the prisoners taken, but no papermakers.
 According to Al-Nadim, a writer in Baghdad during the 10th century, Chinese craftsmen made paper in Khorasan:

-According to Jonathan Bloom – a scholar of Islamic and Asian Art with a focus on paper and printing, the connection between Chinese prisoners and the introduction of paper in Central Asia is "unlikely to be factual".
+According to Jonathan Bloom, a scholar of Islamic and Asian art with a focus on paper and printing, the connection between Chinese prisoners and the introduction of paper in Central Asia is "unlikely to be factual".
 Archaeological evidence shows that paper was already known and used in Samarkand decades before 751 CE.
 Seventy-six texts in Sogdian, Arabic, and Chinese have also been found near Panjakent, likely predating the Muslim conquest of Transoxiana.
 Bloom argues that based on differences in Chinese and Central Asian papermaking techniques and materials, the story of Chinese papermakers directly introducing paper to Central Asia is probably metaphorical.
 Chinese paper was mostly made of bast fibers while Islamic paper was primarily made of waste material like rags.
 The paper-making innovations in Central Asia may be pre-Islamic, probably aided by the Buddhist merchants and monks of China and Central Asia.
-The Islamic civilization helped spread paper and paper-making into the Middle East after the 8th-century, from where it arrived into Europe centuries later, and then to many other parts of the world.
+The Islamic civilization helped spread paper and paper-making into the Middle East after the 8th century.
+By 981, paper had spread to Armenian and Georgian monasteries in the Caucasus.
+It arrived into Europe centuries later, and then to many other parts of the world.
 A historical remnant of this legacy is the continued use of the word "ream" to count bundles of paper, a word derived from Arabic rizma (bundle, bale).